Custodian bank: Since 2011

-In April 2013, Citi announced to acquire ING Group's Custody and Securities Services Business in Central and Eastern Europe with €110 Billion in assets under custody.
+In April 2013, Citi announced that it was acquiring ING Group's Custody and Securities Services Business in Central and Eastern Europe with €110 Billion in assets under custody.
 In the same month, Standard Chartered acquired custody business in South Africa from Absa Bank.

-In February 2018, Butterfield Bank announced to purchase Deutsche Bank's Global Trust Solutions business in the Cayman Islands, Jersey and Guernsey.
+In February 2018, Butterfield Bank announced that it was purchasing Deutsche Bank's Global Trust Solutions business in the Cayman Islands, Jersey and Guernsey.

-In March 2020, Citi announced to buy Royal Bank of Canada's custody business in Australia.
+In March 2020, Citi announced that it was buying Royal Bank of Canada's custody business in Australia.

 In January 2021, U.S. Bancorp acquired the debt servicing and securities custody services client portfolio of MUFG Union Bank, with approximately 600 client relationships and $320 billion in assets under custody and administration.

-In September 2021, State Street announced to acquire Brown Brothers Harriman's Investor Services business, including its custody, accounting, fund administration, global markets and technology services, for $3.5 billion in cash.
+In September 2021, State Street announced that it was acquiring Brown Brothers Harriman's Investor Services business, including its custody, accounting, fund administration, global markets and technology services, for $3.5 billion in cash.
 However, in November 2022, State Street and BBH announced the termination of this transaction.

 In January 2022, Standard Chartered announced an agreement to acquire 100% ownership of RBC Investor Services Trust Hong Kong Limited from RBC Investor & Treasury Services, expanding its custodian business to MPF and ORSO schemes trusteeship business in Hong Kong.

-Self-Directed Retirement Account Custodians (US)
+Self-directed retirement account custodians (US)

 According to the Internal Revenue Code (IRC) in the US, various retirement accounts such as: Traditional IRAs, Roth IRA, SEP IRA, or 401k plan accounts require that a qualified trustee, or custodian, hold IRA assets on behalf of the IRA owner.
 The trustee/custodian provides custody of the assets, processes all transactions, maintains other records pertaining to them, files the required IRS reports, issues client statements, helps clients understand the rules and regulations pertaining to certain prohibited transactions, and performs other administrative duties on behalf of the self-directed retirement account owner.

 Self-directed retirement account custodians (also known as "self-directed IRA custodians" or "self-directed 401k custodians") should not be confused with a custodian bank, which strictly provides safekeeping for securities.
 While a self-directed retirement account custodian can provide custody for securities, typically it will specialize in non-security assets, or alternative investments.
 Examples of alternative investments would be: Real Estate, precious metals, private mortgages, private company stock, oil and gas LPs, horses, and intellectual property.
 These types of assets require a specialization on the part of the custodian due to the complexity of the documentation required to keep the alternative investments in compliance with the IRC.